FredHutch/Wellstone_Plasma_Complement_in_FSHD/Readme.md

-This repository is made to support computational reproducivity of our manuscript - _Elevated plasma complement components in facioscapulohumeral dystrophy_, a study investiging complement activation via plasma of FSHD patients.
-We included our R codes, R-compatital datasets (`*.rda`), plamsa/demographic/genetic profile (excel sheets) and github pages explaining the workflow of our analysis and figure generations.
+This repository is to support computational reproducibility of the manuscript - _Elevated plasma complement components in facioscapulohumeral dystrophy_.
+We included our R codes, R-compatital datasets (`*.rda`), plamsa/demographic/genetic profiles (excel sheets), and github page demonstrating the analysis workflow and  automatically executable R code.

-Please refers to our _github_ pages for reporducible R codes and detail analysis.

-Folder structure:
-- suppl_tables
+__Folder structure__:
+- suppl_tables: plasma, demographic and genetic profiles
 - scripts (`*.R`)
-- data (`*.rda`)
+- data (`*.rda`): plasma, demographic and genetirc profiles in R format datasets
-- Rmd (orginals that made github pages)
+- Rmd: R markdown files that make the github page
-- doc (github pages)
+- doc: github pages